-If the procedural needs have not been signalled at the beginning of the asylum procedure, the asylum seeker can still submit a written note to the CGRS describing the elements and circumstances of his or her request.278 This does not, however, entail an obligation on the part of the CGRS to restart the examination of the asylum application.
-The Immigration Office and the CGRS remain free to decide if any special procedural needs apply and their decision in itself is not appealable.279
+examination of the asylum application.
+The Immigration Office and the CGRS remain free to decide if any special procedural needs apply and their decision in itself is not appealable.292

 The CGRS indicated that the evaluation of the procedural needs is an ongoing process.
 This means that (i) a first evaluation will take place when the file is transferred to the CGRS, (ii) a second assessment is undertaken during the interview and (iii) another evaluation is conducted at the moment of the decision.
-Those different evaluations can be conducted both in relatively short or long timelines.280
+Those different evaluations can be conducted both in relatively short or long timelines.293

 Furthermore, according to the law, reception centres should not only evaluate if special reception needs apply, but should also proactively look for signs of special procedural needs themselves.
-Where such needs are identified, the centres must inform the Immigration Office and/or the CGRS accordingly, on the condition that the asylum seeker gives its consent.281
+Where such needs are identified, the centres must inform the Immigration Office and/or the CGRS accordingly, on the condition that the asylum seeker gives its consent.294

-Specific procedural needs which have been observed in practice include the conduct of the interview in rooms at ground level in cases where the applicant has a physical disability, 282 organising several breaks during the interview, postponing the interview after the birth of a child etc. Overall, when specific procedural needs are identified, the measures mainly consist of hearing the person concerned in an appropriate manner and providing them the opportunity to take a break at any time during the interview.
+Specific procedural needs that have been observed in practice include the need to conduct the interview in rooms at ground level in cases where the applicant has a physical disability,295 to organise several breaks during the interview, to postpone the interview after the birth of a child etc. Overall, when specific procedural needs are identified, the measures mainly consist of hearing the person concerned in an appropriate manner and providing them the opportunity to take a break at any time during the interview.
 The assistance of an interpreter during a personal interview has also been described in some decisions as a special procedural need.
 In essence, however, this is not the case since one is entitled to an interpreter during every asylum procedure as described in Article 51/4 of the Aliens Act.

 The above examples demonstrate that the CGRS makes efforts to meet certain special procedural needs.
-However, certain limits have also been noted in practice.
-In a case of a minor who had reached the age of 18 during the asylum procedure, special assistance was no longer attributed to him.283
+However, certain limits have been noted in practice.
+As an example, in the case of a minor who had reached the age of 18 during the asylum procedure, special assistance was no longer attributed to him.296

 The law on Guardianship of unaccompanied minors contains general provisions on the protection of unaccompanied minors as well as on the role of the guardian.
-Based on this law, the Guardianship unit of the Federal Public Service of Justice has established a hotline that operates 24/7 to notify the detection
+Based on this law, the Guardianship unit of the Federal Public Service of Justice has established a hotline that operates 24/7 to notify the detection of unaccompanied children, so that the necessary arrangements can be made.297 For unaccompanied minors the specific procedural needs mainly consists of the assistance of a guardian, an interview conducted by a protection officer trained in child protection and the fact that the CGRS takes into account the age and level of maturity when evaluating the applicants declarations.298